-Gole-gappa, Semolina Puffs with Fire Water
+Gole-gappa, Semolina Puffs Filled With Fire Water

 Gole Gappa (Golegappa) or Pani poori (Puri) and Jal-Jeera